Hybrid cloud definition

 Everyone’s hybrid cloud journey is unique, and hybrid cloud allows enterprises to move workloads between private and public clouds to meet changing business needs.
 Workloads can be deployed in the best-suited environment, whether on-premises, in cloud-based VMs, or containers running on Kubernetes clusters.

 To build a hybrid cloud architecture, an organization with an on-premises infrastructure acquires a cloud service from a service provider, such as Microsoft Azure.
-Using services from public cloud providers like Microsoft with solutions like Office 365 for productivity, can enable today’s remote workforce to get more done while outside of the normal office.
+Using services from public cloud providers with solutions like Microsoft 365 for productivity, can enable today’s remote workforce to get more done while outside of the normal office.
 When companies leverage these SaaS solutions, they give employees flexibility while freeing on-premises resources for other tasks.

 To maximize hybrid cloud efficiencies, companies integrate hybrid cloud resources used for monitoring, allocating and managing resources.
 With a hybrid cloud, workloads and data can be moved between environments for best outcomes and accessed by authorized users securely and efficiently.
 For example, if a company maintains a private cloud and then adds a public cloud footprint on Azure, IT could move workloads between the two locations to provide the most optimal service to customers and employees.